 User Characteristics

-Standard Users: Ability to read English, able to register an account, able to navigate website pages.
+Standard Users: Ability to read English, able to register an account, able to navigate web-pages.

-Logisticians: In addition to Standard User capabilities, they need to fill out order forms, and manage a database.
+Logisticians: In addition to Standard User capabilities, they need to fill out order forms, and manage a database through the graphical interface of the website.

 Driver (standard) Use Cases

-Description: Is able to see order-specific data, and should be able to change information.
-Should be able to change statuses.
+Description: Is able to see order-specific data, and can change the status of these orders.
 They cannot see Orders, Vehicles or Drivers pages.

 Pre-condition: Should be logged in as a driver.